sakana-max/Image_information_embedder/README.md

 This explanation and the commented out files are machine translated from Japanese.

-There may be desirable or incorrect expressions.
+There may be don't desirable or incorrect expressions.

 In that case, please report it by lssues.